Collection Development Policy

 While most of the collection materials are selected for their utility, others are acquired for their capacity to enrich and support the community.
 Materials are selected and retained on the basis of their content, not their authors’ origins (with the exception of local authors and dignitaries), backgrounds or views.

-Informational and recreational needs of users, including patron requests which fall within the parameters of the Collections Development Plan.
+- Informational and recreational needs of users, including patron requests which fall within the perimeters of the Collections Development Plan.

 Complimentary to, rather than identical with, materials already in the collection.